Stein's Paradox & Empirical Bayes

 References

 1. Stein, C. (1956).
 “Inadmissibility of the usual estimator for the mean of a multivariate normal distribution”.
-The bomb.
-The original paper that shocked the statistical world.
+The original paper establishing the paradox.

 3. Efron, B., & Morris, C. (1973).
-“Stein’s estimation rule and its competitors—an empirical Bayes approach”.
-Demystified the paradox by grounding it in Empirical Bayes.
-Made it palatable to practitioners.
+“Stein’s estimation rule and its competitors, an empirical Bayes approach”.
+Develops the empirical Bayes interpretation and demonstrates practical applications.